alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging.basic.md

 6. The content was sent from the following geolocation: ...

 7. The content was composed using the following platform: ...

-There is obvious discussion to be had regarding "how fuzzy a content-size is fuzzy enough?"

-If the size of a message's content is at all observable by a non-participant, it would appear reasonable where a block cipher is used to implement E2ESM, to avoid visibly surfacing the underlying content size as a number that is any more specific or precise than an integer multiple of the underlying cipher block size would be.

-Stream cipher "fuzziness" adequacy is currently undefined in this draft.

 ## Backdoor